 - Efficiency: Foam will deliver greater efficiency because it is more flexible.

 Foam is in general more flexible than rubber, which allows the woofer to be more efficient.
 Foam is also lighter and doesn’t last as long (up to 5 years).
-Rubber on the other hand is heavier, it lasts much longer (even though sometimes it tends to sag and may harden and crack) and it is less efficient.
+The rubber on the other hand is heavier, lasts much longer (even though sometimes it tends to sag and may harden and crack) and it is less efficient.

 Replacing Foam Surrounds On Speakers